instana/go-sensor/README.md

 }))
 ```

-In case your handler is implemented as an http.Handler, pass its `ServeHTTP` method instead:
+In case your handler is implemented as a `http.Handler`, pass its `ServeHTTP` method instead:

 ```go
 h := http.FileServer(http.Dir("./"))